- What is Corporate Login/Single Sign-On?

 This is the team domain that users can enter on the ProntoForms login page when using single sign-on.
 For example, <companyname>.

-Usernames of ProntoForms users on a SAML-enabled team must match the usernames on the team's IdP.
+Usernames of ProntoForms users on a SSO-enabled team must match the usernames on the team's IdP.

 The "username suffix" can be entered if the ProntoForms usernames have additional characters (so they are unique in the ProntoForms system).